Guidelines for Ensuring the Quality of Information Disseminated to the Public

 - Agency Mission

-- Types of Information Disseminated to the Public by FDA
+- Types of Information Disseminated by the Agency to the Public

 - Types of Dissemination Methods